urunsiyabend/aerodb/README.md

 <img src="images/logo.png" width="200px" height="200px" alt="AeroDB">
 </p>

-AeroDB is a lightweight experimental database implemented in Rust.
-It serves as a playground for learning how B-Tree based storage engines and simple SQL parsers work.
+AeroDB is a lightweight, portable relational database engine designed for efficiency and simplicity.
+It utilizes a B-tree-based architecture to manage and organize data, ensuring fast and reliable access.
+All data— including tables, indexes, and metadata— is stored compactly within a single file, making AeroDB highly suitable for embedded applications, standalone deployments, and scenarios where minimal configuration and footprint are critical.
+Its streamlined design supports easy integration while maintaining the core functionalities expected from a relational database management system.

 ## Building